Kuhl earns first win in 2 years as Pirates top Brewers 7-2

 Brewers: Josh Lindblom (1-0, 6.62 ERA) faces the Pirates for the second time this season when he takes the hill on Saturday.
 Lindblom allowed three runs in 3 2/3 innings against Pittsburgh on July 28.

 Pirates: Derek Holland (0-1, 7.36 ERA) will make his 300th major league appearance in the second game of the three-game set.
-Holland gave up four first-inning home runs in his previous start, a loss to Detroit on Aug.
-8.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports